Memoir Writing Workshop

 with Jennifer Lang

-Details: advance payment required of 390nis (drinks and kosher vegetarian lunch included); non-refundable if you cancel within one week of the workshop and your place cannot be filled.
+Details: 360nis until March 17 and 400nis subsequently; non-refundable if you cancel within one week of the workshop and your place cannot be filled.
+Tea and kosher vegetarian nibbles included.

-A San Francisco Bay Area native, Jennifer Lang lives and writes in Raanana.
-Her essays have appeared in Under the Sun, Ascent, The New Haven Review, The Tishman Review, and on Brevity’s One-Minute Memoir and NPR’s Hanukkah Lights podcast, among others.
+A San Francisco Bay Area native, Jennifer Lang lives and writes in Tel Aviv.
+Her essays have appeared in The Baltimore Review, Under the Sun, Ascent, The New Haven Review, and on Brevity’s One-Minute Memoir and NPR’s Hanukkah Lights podcast, among others.
 A Pushcart Prize and Best American Essays nominee, she earned an MFA from Vermont College of Fine Arts and serves as Assistant Editor for Brevity.